 Sound is presented from a specific point in space then it’s filtered by means of diffraction and reflection before the eardrum and the inner ear transduce it.

-The loss of high frequency content, loss of intensity and ratio between dry/reverberated signals cue our brain to determine distance of the sound source.
+The loss of high-frequency content, loss of intensity and ratio between dry/reverberated signals cue our brain to determine the distance of the sound source.

 Recently some developers have explored the idea of matching headphone sound vs. external loudspeakers.